-We define Adjusted Operating Profit as profit after tax adjusted for (i) tax, (ii) goodwill impairment charges, (iii) acquisition costs, (iv) bargain purchase gains, (v) owner fees, (vi) amortization of acquired brands and customer lists, (vii) activities in relation to shareholders and (viii) IPO preparation costs.
-Adjusted Operating Profit is the primary measure used by our management to evaluate and understand our underlying operations and business trends, forecast future results and determine future capital investment allocations.
-Adjusted Operating Profit is the measure used by our executive board to assess the financial performance of our business in relation to our trading performance.
-The most directly comparable IFRS measure is profit after tax.
+We define Adjusted Profit Before Tax as profit after tax adjusted for (i) tax, (ii) goodwill impairment charges, (iii) acquisition costs (iv) bargain purchase gains, (v) owner fees, (vi) amortization of acquired brands and customer lists, (vii) activities in relation to shareholders, (viii) employer tax on the vesting of Growth Shares (as defined in "Management-Equity Incentive Plans-Growth Shares"), (ix) IPO preparation costs, (x) fair value of the cash settlement option on the Growth Shares and (xi) public offering of ordinary shares.
+Items (i) to (xi) are referred to as "Adjusting Items."
+Adjusted Profit Before Tax is an important measure used by our management to evaluate and understand our underlying operations and business trends, forecast future results and determine future capital investment allocations.
+Adjusted Profit Before Tax is the measure used by our executive board to assess the financial performance of our business in relation to our trading performance, and therefore, it is our segments' performance measure presented under IFRS Accounting Standards.
+Adjusted Profit Before Tax is presented on a consolidated basis because our management believes it is important to consider our profitability on a basis consistent with that of our operating segments.
+When presented on a consolidated basis, Adjusted Profit Before Tax is a non-IFRS measure.
+The most directly comparable IFRS Accounting Standards measure is profit after tax.

-We believe Adjusted Operating Profit is a useful measure as it allows management to monitor our ongoing core operations and provides useful information to investors and analysts regarding the net results of the business.
+We believe Adjusted Profit Before Tax is a useful measure as it allows management to monitor our ongoing core operations and provides useful information to investors and analysts regarding the net results of the business.
 The core operations represent the primary trading operations of the business.
 Our actual results can be significantly affected by events that are unrelated to our ongoing operations due to a number of factors, including certain factors set forth under "Risk Factors," "Cautionary Statement Regarding Forward-Looking Statements" and elsewhere in this prospectus.

 These events include, among other things, the acquisition of ED&F Man Capital Markets and impairment of goodwill.